Central Valley Community Foundation

 Decision Timeline

-Decision timelines vary by program.
-Applicants should consult the grants overview page for specific program deadlines and notification schedules.
+Decision timelines vary by programme.
+Applicants should consult the grants overview page for specific programme deadlines and notification schedules.

 Reapplication Policy